zcash/zcash/CONTRIBUTING.md

 * **If your contribution is major,** such as a new feature or bugfix, start by opening an issue first.
 That way, other contributors can weigh in on the discussion before you do any work.

 ## Style guide
 Write clear, clean and consistent code.
-Follow well-known and established style guidelines like [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) or [Bjarne Stroustrup C++ Style FAQ](http://www.stroustrup.com/bs_faq2.html).
+Follow well-known and established style guidelines like [Google's C++ Style Guide](https://google.github.io/styleguide/cppguide.html) or [Bjarne Stroustrup's C++ Style FAQ](http://www.stroustrup.com/bs_faq2.html).

 ## Setting up your environment